tiger93064/f2e_w2-master/README.md

-# Vite Tauri Template
+# Vite Template
-This is a starter template for those who want to make a desktop application with web technologies.
+This is a starter template for testing new building tools for vue.
 This template uses the below stack.

 ## Vite.js
 [Vite.js](https://vitejs.dev/) is a new modern bundler for javascript which is blazing fast and includes many sensible defaults.